-A body composition scale is a weighing scale that provides a calculation of body health based on a number of metrics.
-The scale will provide a weight reading, usually BMI as well, and then readings such as Fat Mass, Total Body Water content and the amount of fat in your body shown as a percentage.
+A body composition scale, otherwise known as a body fat scale, is a weighing scale that provides a calculation of body health based on a number of metrics.
+The scale will provide a weight reading and usually a BMI measure.
+Readings such as Fat Mass, Total Body Water content and the amount of fat in your body are shown as a percentage.

 How accurate are body composition scales?